The Village Hall

 Meals for residents are organised in the Hall, normally on two occasions in each month.

-Lunches are provided on the second Tuesday of each month.
+Lunches are provided by the Lunch Club on the second Tuesday of each month.

 12.00 for 12.30, £3 per head.
 Further details from Doris Lambert - 788216.